andremichalowski/web-sprint-challenge-single-page-applications/README.md

     - route

 ## B: Pizza Form
-- [ ] A form with a "/pizza" route
+- [x] A form with a "/pizza" route
+  - [x] Part 1 - Form:
     - pizza component
       - route
       - form
-    - [ ] A name text input field
+      - [x] A name text input field
-    - [ ] A dropdown for pizza size
+      - [x] A dropdown for pizza size
-    - [ ] A checklist for toppings - at least 4 (hint: name each separately!)
+      - [x] A checklist for toppings - at least 4 (hint: name each separately!)
-    - [ ] Text input for special instructions
+      - [x] Text input for special instructions
-    - [ ] An Add to Order button that submits form and returns a database record of name, size, toppings and special instructions
+      - [x] An Add to Order button that submits form and returns a database record of name, size, toppings and special instructions
+  - [ ] Part 2 Functionality:
+    -

 ## C: Validation
 - [ ] Validation for name - name must be at least 2 characters